COMP3613-Ankle-Byters/Bread_Van_App_Project/replit.md

-# Flask MVC Template - Replit Setup
+# Bread Van App - Replit Setup

 ## Project Overview
-This is a Flask MVC (Model-View-Controller) template application with user authentication, database integration, and admin functionality.
-The application has been successfully configured to run in the Replit environment.
+This is a Flask-based API application for managing bread delivery routes with three user roles: Admin, Driver, and Resident.
+The application is API-only (no UI) and implements the Observer design pattern for notifications.

 ## Architecture
 - **Backend**: Flask framework with Python 3.11
 - **Database**: SQLite (development) with SQLAlchemy ORM
-- **Frontend**: HTML templates with Jinja2, Bootstrap styling
+- **API Only**: No frontend templates, designed for API consumption
-- **Authentication**: Flask-JWT-Extended with cookie-based auth
+- **Authentication**: Flask-JWT-Extended with token-based auth
-- **File uploads**: Flask-Reuploaded for handling file uploads
-- **Admin panel**: Flask-Admin for administration interface
+- **Design Pattern**: Observer pattern (Driver=Subject, Resident=Observer) for notifications

+## Design Patterns
+### Observer Pattern Implementation
+- **Subject**: Driver model - notifies observers when drives are scheduled/cancelled
+- **Observer**: Resident model - receives notifications about drive changes
+- **Models contain**: Data definitions + Observer pattern implementation only
+- **Controllers contain**: All business logic

 ## Current Configuration